top of page

 What had happened?

-The client, an Indian citizen and recognized professional , holds an EU Blue Card issued to him after March 1, 2024.
+The client, an Indian national and recognized expert , holds an EU Blue Card issued to him after March 1, 2024.
 He lives and works permanently in Germany for an IT company.
-His parents had supported him and his family several times in the past with short-term visits .
+His parents have supported him and his family on several occasions in the past through short-term visits .
 These visits were regularly used to care for the client's and his wife's minor children.
-This provided significant relief for the client and enabled the client's parents to spend time with their grandchildren in Germany.
+This provided significant relief for the client and allowed his parents to spend time with their grandchildren in Germany.

-Given the positive experience and the existing family ties, the client now planned to facilitate his parents' permanent residence in Germany.
-The basis for this was to be the new legal provisions regarding the reunification of skilled workers.
-The client met the essential requirements: He had a valid EU Blue Card (issued after March 1, 2024) and had already rented a suitable apartment for his parents.
+Given the positive experiences and existing family ties, the client planned to facilitate his parents' permanent residency in Germany.
+This was to be based on the new legal provisions regarding family reunification for skilled workers.
+The client fulfilled the essential requirements: He possessed a valid EU Blue Card (issued after March 1, 2024) and had already rented suitable accommodation for his parents.

-However, when attempting to book a visa appointment to apply for the required national D visa at the responsible German diplomatic mission in India, the client discovered that a specific booking category for permanent parental reunification was not available.
-Official information sheets or instructions for submitting the required documents were also missing.
-It was therefore obvious that the embassy had not yet created the structural prerequisites for applying for parental reunification, even though the new legal situation already provided a corresponding entitlement to a visa.
-Against this backdrop, the client retained a VISAGUARD attorney to represent his interests in obtaining the parental visa.
+When attempting to book a visa appointment at the responsible German embassy in India to apply for the required national D visa, the client discovered that a specific booking category for permanent parental reunification was not available.
+Likewise, official information leaflets or instructions for submitting the necessary documents were lacking.
+It was thus evident that the embassy had not yet established the structural prerequisites for applying for parental reunification, even though, under the new legal framework, a corresponding entitlement to a visa already existed.
+Against this backdrop, the client engaged a VISAGUARD lawyer to represent his interests in order to obtain the parental visa after all.

 B. Legal solution